masa-finance/docs/docs/developers/oracle-contracts/elin/contracts/token/ERC20/extensions/IERC20Metadata.md

 function approve(address spender, uint256 amount) external nonpayable returns (bool)
 ```

 _Sets `amount` as the allowance of `spender` over the caller&#39;s tokens.
 Returns a boolean value indicating whether the operation succeeded.
 IMPORTANT: Beware that changing an allowance with this method brings the risk that someone may use both the old and the new allowance by unfortunate transaction ordering.
-One possible solution to mitigate this race condition is to first reduce the spender&#39;s allowance to 0 and set the desired value afterwards: https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729 Emits an {Approval} event._
+One possible solution to mitigate this race condition is to first reduce the spender&#39;s allowance to 0 and set the desired value afterwards: https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729 Emits an \{Approval\} event._

 #### Parameters